Freelancing software that helps you get paid faster.

 While no one is saying that you have to choose one over the other, it’s wise to know what each brings to the table.
 Even if you decide to go with both for your invoice processing needs, there is usually a clear winner in most situations.
 In particular, if you are using client retainers, with monthly recurring payments using such plugins as WooCommerce subscriptions or other similar software, you need to make sure you've worked out all the fees, benefits and drawbacks of using either of these payment gateways.
 This is because the long-term usage of recurring payments for multiple clients will actually build up over time to significant amounts, and as a freelancer, you'll want to keep your expenses to a minimum.

-Here are the facts about Stripe and PayPal.
-Use them to decide which one (or both) is right for you!
+Here are the facts about Stripe and PayPal for freelancers.
+Use them to decide how to receive payment for freelance work and which one (or both) is right for you!

 1. PayPal fees explained